thutahw/tp/docs/UserGuide.md

     ![editappt](images/editappt.png)<br>
     *Figure 5.2.4a.
 Editing an appointment*

-**Note**:
+**Note:**

 When an appointment is edited successfully, the main display only shows the recently edited appointment so that you do not need to scroll through the appointment list to ensure that the appointment is edited.
-If you wish to view the whole appointment list again, you can use the `listappts` command from section 5.2.3.
+If you wish to view the whole appointment list again, you can use the `listappts` command from [section 5.2.3](#523-list-all-appointments-listappts).

 #### 5.2.5.
 Cancel an appointment: `cancel`
 You can use this command to cancel an appointment within the system either by specifying the `INDEX` of the appointment